igogrek/bitbucket-slack-notifier/README.md

 This is only the interceptor of outgoing requests from Pull Request Notifier plugin.

-The idea is to not just post in a channel for all PR's changes etc but to **immediately** send **private messages** to the required people
+The idea is to not just post in a channel for all PR's changes but to **immediately** send **private messages** to the required people only.

+This is very helpful and really speeds up the common BitBucket workflow.

 ## Features
 - Send **private Slack messages** to all reviewers of the Pull Request